ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/documentation.rst

 - Detailed descriptions of the suite's functionality.
 - Examples of typical analysis workflows.
+- Troubleshooting guides for a more complex rerun and diagnosis of issues.
 - Code snippets demonstrating how to interact with the suite programmatically.

 For developers